 We Advocate Early Screening

-- The purpose is to develop the operating funding for the initial phase of the Fatty Liver Screening Project
+- The purpose is to develop the analysis of the operating funding needs for the Fatty Liver Screening Project

 - The key value to industry participants is that a key goal of the project is to identify a large number of asymptomatic and undiagnosed patients who have fibrotic liver disease and have been educated about clinical trial participation.